-- If we restrict the length of the plans to be only polynomial in the size of the planning task, PLANEX becomes NP-complete - Similarly, if we use a unary representation of the natural number k, then PLANLEN becomes NP-complete - → Membership obvious (guess & check) - → Hardness by a straightforward reduction from SAT or by a generic reduction. - One source of complexity in planning stems from the fact that plans can become very long - We are only interested in short plans! - We can use methods for NP-complete problems if we are only looking for "short" plans.
+- If we restrict the length of the plans to be only polynomial in the size of the planning task, PLANEX becomes NP-complete - Similarly, if we use a unary representation of the natural number k, then PLANLEN becomes NP-complete - \rightarrow Membership obvious (guess & check) - $\rightarrow\,$ Hardness by a straightforward reduction from SAT or by a generic reduction. - One source of complexity in planning stems from the fact that plans can become very long - We are only interested in short plans! - We can use methods for NP-complete problems if we are only looking for "short" plans.

-Propositional, Precondition-free STRIPS
+Propositional, Precondition-free STRIPS with Negative Preconditions

-The problem of deciding plan existence for precondition-free, propositional STRIPS is in P.
+The problem of deciding plan existence for precondition-free, propositional STRIPSis in P.